 Assuming you are planning to shelter in place, these suggested products will encompass your very basic needs and provide you with the beginnings of a solid collection of prepping tools.
 Not included in this list are other essentials like storable bulk pantry foods, emergency communication, necessary bug out tools, emergency medical needs and home security.
 For a full list of preparedness items, I encourage you to purchase The Prepper’s Blueprint.
 It is one of the most comprehensive and easy-to-follow preparedness manuals out there.

 8 Prepper Tools to Get You Through a Disaster

-When an extended or longer term emergency occurs, you will need to find a fast way to produce vitamins in order to maintain proper functioning in your body and avoid malnutrition.
+When an extended or longer-term emergency occurs, you will need to find a fast way to produce vitamins in order to maintain proper functioning in your body and avoid malnutrition.
 Pound for pound, sprouts are the way to achieve this.
-Sprouts provide the highest amount of vitamins, minerals, proteins and enzymes of any of food per unit of calorie.
-Enzymes are essential because they heal the body, cleanse the body, prevent diseases, enhance general functioning of bodily organs, aid in digestion, and remove gas from the stomach.
-Don’t forget a good non-gmo seed combination.
+Sprouts provide the highest amount of vitamins, minerals, proteins, and enzymes of any of the food per unit of calorie.
+Enzymes are essential because they heal the body, cleanse the body, prevent diseases, enhance the general functioning of bodily organs, aid in digestion, and remove gas from the stomach.
+Don’t forget a good non-GMO seed combination.

 To conclude, when you get to the point of wanting to take a more self-reliant approach in your prepping endeavors, you see the need to invest in tools that can help you meet your basic needs.
 I will admit that preparedness is an investment, but a necessary one.
 You do not want to be in a situation where you cannot meet your family’s basic needs.
 These fundamental preparedness products will help you thrive in a time of chaos and may see you through darker days.